N07070/Dashboard/README.md

 ## Features

-The Dashboard is a small website created in php and JS.
+The Dashboard is a small website created in JS.
 It's supposed to be run via a command-line, at least for the moment.
 It works around plugins, disposed by material cards.

-You want to see your twitter feed ?
+You want to see your twitter feed?
 Just make a plugin for it.
-You want to be able to see the forecast ?
+You want to be able to see the forecast?
 Just add a plugin.
-You just want to display something useful ?
-They is a plugin for that.
+You just want to display something useful?
+There's a plugin for that.

 As making a plugin is **very** easy, I encourage you to make any plugin you think interesting.
 Just submit a pull request and I'll add it to the official list of plugins !

 ## How to run it ?

 Please note that this is still in development.
-Therefore, the only way for the moment is to run `php -S localhost:8080` ( using php-cli ) in a terminal when you are located in your Dashboard/, or any other php server.
-It gives you debug output.
+Therefore, the only way for the moment is to run any local server in the directory where Dashboard is saved.
 Then, open your browser and go to <http://localhost:8080>.

 ## Plugins